aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-2.md

 After you complete this lab, you will be able to:

-- Create Azure Storage
+- Create Azure Storage account and blob storage.
-- Create blob storage
-- Upload files to Azure Data Lake Storage Gen2
+- Upload files to Azure Data Lake Storage Gen2.
-- Create Azure Files
+- Create Azure Files and Azure Tables.
-- Create Azure Tables

 ## Architecture Diagram